talmolab/sleap/docs/guides/cli.md

                         available GPU.
   --first-gpu           Run inference on the first GPU, if available.
   --last-gpu            Run inference on the last GPU, if available.
   --gpu GPU             Run training on the i-th GPU on the system.
-If 'auto', run on
-                        the GPU with the highest percentage of available memory.
+If 'auto', run on the GPU with the highest percentage of available memory.
-                        (default: '0')
+  --max_edge_length_ratio MAX_EDGE_LENGTH_RATIO
+                        The maximum expected length of a connected pair of points as a fraction of the image size.
+Candidate connections longer than this length will be penalized during matching.
+Only applies to bottom-up (PAF) models.
+  --dist_penalty_weight DIST_PENALTY_WEIGHT
+                        A coefficient to scale weight of the distance penalty.
+Set to values greater than 1.0 to enforce the distance penalty more strictly.
+Only applies to bottom-up (PAF) models.
   --peak_threshold PEAK_THRESHOLD
                         Minimum confidence map value to consider a peak as valid.